Exporting Thermographic Data

 General Questions What is a Thermographic report?
 A thermographic report provides analysis of aerial infrared (thermal) and RGB imagery captured over your solar plant.
 It identifies anomalies such as hotspots, string faults, and module defects, ...

-• Thermographic Report - Glossary
+• Thermographic Glossary